Best New Jersey Arcades To Visit with the Kids

 iPlay America – Freehold

 2020 update: Temperatures will be taken upon entry.
 The ropes course and 4D theater remain closed.

 This mega-play space is an arcade and more, with nearly four acres of indoor rides, games, and other attractions.
 At iPlay, more than 250 games share space with a two-level laser tag, a go-kart track, the largest indoor ropes course in New Jersey, and even a roller coaster.
 Younger guests can check out small-scale rides, including a mini-carousel and swing ride.
 Popular new consoles blend with classic favorites—and there are several units of many games, so guests don't have to wait to play.
 Cranes and other redemption games offer a thoughtfully selected variety of prizes from low- to high-end.
 Gamers can purchase cards with finite credits or a four-hour, unlimited play pass.

 Jenkinson's – Point Pleasant

-Many of us head to the Jersey Shore in summertime, but Jenkinson's strives to make Point Pleasant a year-round destination.
+Many of us head to the Jersey Shore in the summertime, but Jenkinson's strives to make Point Pleasant a year-round destination.
 The family-owned company operates four arcades on the boardwalk, with three open year-round: the South Arcade, Pavilion Arcade, and Frank's Fun Center.
 The South Beach Arcade, which features a "7D Dark Ride," is open February through October.
-No matter when you visit, the seaside location adds to the enjoyment of these fun centers, which feature video games, Skee Ball, cranes, basketball, and more.
+No matter when you visit, the seaside location adds to the enjoyment of these fun centers, which feature video games, skee ball, cranes, basketball, and more.
 Need another reason to visit in the off-season?
-Head over to Jenkinson's Aquarium.
+Head over to the Jenkinson's Aquarium.

 Silverball Museum Arcade – Asbury Park